dschatten/spark-essentials/README.md

 chmod +x build-images.sh
 ./build-images.sh
 ```
-- when prompted to start the Spark cluster, go to the `spark-cluster` folder and run `docker-compose up --scale spark-worker=3` to spin up the Spark containers
+- when prompted to start the Spark cluster, go to the `spark-cluster` folder and run `sudo docker-compose up --scale spark-worker=3` to spin up the Spark containers

 ### How to start